-Soka’s Health Services Clinic provides outpatient services to help students maintain optimal health.
+Soka’s on-campus Health Center provides outpatient services to help students maintain optimal health.
 A California-licensed medical practitioner will provide medical services when you are ill and provide preventive health services when you are well.
 We encourage you to use these services.

 The clinic is staffed by a California-licensed medical practitioner from South Coast Medical Group.

 Student Center, 4th Floor, Room 409 (directly above the Mailroom)

 University Holidays; Winter, Spring, and Summer Breaks | CLOSED

 An urgent care condition is not as serious as an emergency, but you need to obtain care as soon as possible.
 Some examples are chronic back pain, fever, headache, severe skin rash, and persistent cough.
 We use the South Coast Medical Group Urgent Care for after-hour/weekend services.

 Location: 5 Journey #130, Aliso Viejo, CA 92656